ironbar/arc25/docs/modeling/Iteration_03_ideal_test_time_training.md

 ## Motivation

 ARC tasks are independent, thus when doing test-time training is better to focus on each task instead of training on all the tasks at the same time.
+Knowledge transfer between the different tasks should be very small, so fine-tuning a custom model for each task should be the best strategy.

 I don't believe ARC can be solved using last year ARC24 solution, but being able to do test-time training for each task efficiently is very likely a part of this year solution.